DragonSenses/Curiosity/TypeScript/6. Type Manipulation/7-template-literal-types.md

 2. That literal type can be validated as being in the union of valid attributes in the generic

-3. The type of the validated attribute can be looked up in the generic’s structure using Indexed Access
+3. The type of the validated attribute can be looked up in the generic's structure using Indexed Access

 4. This typing information can then be applied to ensure the argument to the callback function is of the same type